 Along with stewardship of our creative writing program I offer strategic thinking towards the future program we would like to be.
-Through developing our curriculum, acting as a key member on our committees, and by working to help realize the Creative Writing Fellow position I have taken a leadership role towards our future Department of English and Creative Writing.
+Through developing our curriculum, acting as a key member on our committees, and working to help realize the Creative Writing Fellow position I have taken a leadership role towards our future Department of English and Creative Writing.

 Through my work on the Provost’s Ad Hoc Committee on Faculty Scholarship and as chair of the Faculty Scholarship Committee I have strengthened the culture of faculty scholarship at Susquehanna, playing a central role in shifting the attention of our community towards recognizing and supporting the inspiring work that our colleagues continue to perform.